Rectangular maximum-volume submatrices and their applications: Numerical examples

 \subsection{Recommender systems}

 Another application comes from the field of recommender systems.
 A collaborative filtering deals with the \emph{user-product matrix} $A$, which encodes the ratings for a particular user.
-The SVD is often used for the prediction of the ratings the user will give to a particular problem.
+The SVD is often used for the prediction of ratings the user will give to a particular problem.
 The \emph{cold start problem} is the problem of the rating for a new user.
-One of the possible solutions relies on the extremal submatrices.
-In \cite{liu2011wisdom} authors proposed to use \textbf{maxvol} to find the \emph{representative users}.
-This type of factorization is based on the skeleton approximation of the matrix $A$ using basis rows $R$ and columns $C$:
+One of possible solutions relies on the extremal submatrices.
+In \cite{liu2011wisdom} authors proposed to use \textbf{maxvol} to find \emph{representative users}.
+This type of factorization is based on a skeleton approximation of the matrix $A$ using its rows $R$ and its columns $C$:

-where $\widehat{A}$ is the submatrix of $A$ on the intersection of basis rows and basis columns.
-At the preprocessing step, the user-product matrix is approximated by its best low-rank approximation computed by the SVD.
-Once the basis columns/basis rows are selected, we can compute the weights from least squares approximation.
+where $\widehat{A}$ is a submatrix of $A$ on the intersection of rows $R$ and columns $C$.
+At a preprocessing step, the user-product matrix is approximated by its best low-rank approximation computed by the SVD.
+Once columns $C$ or rows $R$ are selected, we can compute weights $X_C$ or $X_R$ from the least squares approximation:

-This decomposition has a very simple meaning.
-The basis products means that a new user can be asked to rank the ``most representative products'' to update the decomposition.
+This decomposition has a very simple meaning: ratings of all products for any given user is a linear combination of ratings of the ``most representative users'' and ratings, given by all users, of any given product is a linear combination of ratings of the ``most representative products''.
+When new user appears in such a database, he/she can be asked to rank the ``most representative products'' to update the decomposition.
 On the other hand, when the new product is added, the ``most representative users'' can be asked to rank it to update the decomposition.

-We applied the \textbf{rect\_maxvol} algorithm to choose the representative users or items and construct the corresponding approximation.
+We applied the \textbf{rect\_maxvol} algorithm to choose representative users or items and construct the corresponding approximation.
 For numerical examples we used the MovieLens dataset \url{http://grouplens.org/datasets/movielens/} with $10$ million ratings with $10000$ movies by $72000$ users.
 At first, we computed the best rank-$k$ approximation from the SVD.
 Then, we computed either \textbf{maxvol} or \textbf{rect\_maxvol} rows/columns.
 To measure the quality, we used the \emph{coverage}, \emph{diversity} and \emph{precision} criterias, same as in \cite{liu2011wisdom}: